![]() |

 Instant Search?
 Get Google Desktop Search (free).

 Encrypting File System?
 Truecrypt.
-Its free.
+It is free and widely regonized.

 Internet Explorer 7?
 Download IE7 for Windows XP